ludvikjerabek/StopSaver/README.md

 * MouseIntervalMs - REG_DWORD value from 1000 to 60000 (in miliseconds).
 Default is `30000` (30s).
 * AutoStartOnLaunch - REG_DWORD value 0 or 1 are associated with the Tray Configuration Option `Start automatically on launch`
 * RestoreOnUnlock - REG_DWORD value 0 or 1 are associated with theTray Configuration Option `Restore active state on unlock`
+* ShowUserAsActive - REG_DWORD value 0 or 1 are associated with theTray Configuration Option `Show user as active`

 ## How it works